yusufalidanis/yusufalidanis/README.md

 - We will reach these wealthy contex in a different repo which will be named MyBlog.

-- Last but least, as I improve myself I will merge FrontEnd & BackEnd informations to develop small but effective goal-driven tools which is most exciting and admiring part of software development.
+- Last but not least, as I improve myself I will merge FrontEnd & BackEnd informations to develop small but effective goal-driven tools which is most exciting and admiring part of software development.

 - We will reach these goal-oriented tools in Projects repo.